javascript-tutorial/en.javascript.info/7-animation/3-js-animation/article.md

 An animation can be implemented as a sequence of frames -- usually small changes to HTML/CSS properties.

 For instance, changing `style.left` from `0px` to `100px` moves the element.
 And if we increase it in `setInterval`, changing by `2px` with a tiny delay, like 50 times per second, then it looks smooth.
-That's the same principle as in the cinema: 24 or more frames per second is enough to make it look smooth.
+That's the same principle as in the cinema: 24 frames per second is enough to make it look smooth.

 The pseudo-code can look like this: